 Alan's live performances are a unique experience as Alan, as a solo performer pulls off an amazing solo stage show without the aid of any computers or laptops with the help of "live looping", so his stage performances are always interactive and dynamic, never boring or static.

-He is currently residing in Belgium and Alan’s musical style today is a unique musical mixture that he calls ‘electronic world fusion’.
-It combines instruments and exotic voices from around the planet with jazz, rock and funk grooves and electronica.
-His music is getting regular airplay on Belgian radio and he is currently ranked as the #5 Electronica/Dance Artist in Belgium according to Reverbnation.
+He is currently residing in Germany and Alan’s musical style today is a unique musical mixture of Funk, Blues, Jazz and Reggae.
+He is currently ranked as the #1 Funk Artist in all of Germany according to Reverbnation.

 In the past years, Alan focused his career on producing music for films and television.
 His music and sound design has been heard on just about every TV channel on the planet as well as quite a few motion pictures and video games like the award winning “Bad Mutha Truckers 2” from Empire Interactive.
 Over 200 of his musical compositions have been featured in films, TV shows and video games.
 But Alan quickly came to realize that people enjoyed his soundtracks so much that his songs started to get ‘bootlegged’, copied and shared on the internet.
 He started getting a ‘fan base’ even though he had not released an actual album or single in ten years.

-With the advent of his fifth album, Alan decided to start touring and performing again, beginning with a short European tour in 2009 that brought his unique style of music to the UK, the Netherlands and Belgium.
-In 2010, his "Licensed to Chill" tour includes venues and Festivals all over Europe and he is already confirmed to headline festivals like Fiesta City in Verviers, LOmmel Jazz Festival and the World Music Festival in Gent, Belgium.
+With the release of his fifth album, Alan decided to start touring and performing again, beginning with a short European tour in 2009 that brought his unique style of music to the UK, the Netherlands and Belgium.
+In 2011 and 2012, his "Licensed to Chill" tour included venues and Festivals all over Europe and he is already confirmed to headline festivals like Fiesta City in Verviers, Lommel Jazz Festival and the World Music Festival in Gent, Belgium.